 With Exalate it is possible to set up synchronization between a public and a private instance without opening firewall ports.

 The main difference between private and public connection types is whether the HTTP/HTTPS requests are initiated from one side or from both sides.

 In the private-public connection, all communication over TCP/IP is initiated from the private side.
 In this case, the public side never sends HTTP requests.
 It only answers requests sent from the instance, located behind the firewall.
-It might take a couple of extra seconds before synchronization continues.
+Because of this, it might take a couple of extra seconds before synchronization continues.

-The private instance (one behind the firewall) requests for any changes either every 20 seconds or whenever there are changes to sync towards the public instance.
+The private instance (one behind the firewall) sends a request for any changes either every 20 seconds or whenever there are changes to sync towards the public instance.
 This explains the delay in sync in case there are no changes in the private to push to the public.
-This parameter can be adapted, but 20 seconds seems to be an acceptable delay.
+This parameter can be modified, but 20 seconds seems to be an acceptable delay.

 In the public-public connection, requests are initiated from both sides.

 Exalate has a set of messages (supported by private-public communication).